 This will install the needed drivers, and you should be good to go.

 During my research, I also came across the following adapters with supported chipsets, but only anecdotal evidence of packet injection and monitor mode.
 If you're feeling adventurous, you can pick up one of the following supported adapters mention in the comments how it works for you.

-An ultra compact option is also the WiFi Module 0, also by Hard Kernel, based on Ralink RT5370N chipset.
+An ultra-compact option is also the WiFi Module 0 ($7.95), also by Hard Kernel, based on Ralink RT5370N chipset.

-That completes my roundups of wireless network adapters for hacking in 2019.
+That completes my roundup of wireless network adapters for hacking in 2019.
 Got a favorite I didn't list?
 Leave a comment and link us to it.